The Most Dangerous Jobs: Work That Might Kill You, Maim You, or Make You Sick

 9. Truck and Delivery Drivers

 It makes sense: The more time you spend in a motor vehicle, the more likely it is that you'll get into a fatal traffic accident.
 People who drive commercial trucks or delivery vehicles for a living usually take a lot of safety precautions, yet even the best drivers can fall victim to hazardous road conditions or to the mistakes of other drivers.
-Plus, some employers expect their drivers to work long hours with little time off, which can lead to fatigue and reduced vigilance.
+Plus, some employers expect their drivers to work long hours with little time off, which can lead to fatigue, reduced vigilance, and death in fiery crashes.

 - Fatality rate—24.7 deaths per 100,000 workers